yaoyuannnn/gerritlab/README.md

 Does this somehow remind you of the good things about Gerrit?
 Yeah, in Gerrit, nothing stops you from creating dependent reviews, since every commit creates a new review.
-To bring this Gerrit-style code review to GitLab repos, this project creates a simple script that helps you grealy simplify the steps to create/merge dependent MRs.
+To bring this Gerrit-style code review to GitLab repos, this project implements the same git command (i.e. git review) that grealy simplifies the steps to create/update/merge MRs.

 ## Install git-review
-Clone the repo and put the directoy to your PATH.
+Clone the repo and put the local directory to your PATH.
 Make sure it comes before any existing `git-review` in PATH so when you do `git review`, the right executable is picked up by Git.

 ## Install Change-Id commit-msg hook.
 We need a commit-msg hook that will add a Change-Id to every commit.
-This Change-Id will be used as a key to find if there's an existing MR in the GitLab repo.
-The following installs the commit-msg hook.
+This Change-Id will be used as the key to find if there's an existing MR in the GitLab repo.
+The following installs the commit-msg hook to your project.

 ```console
 $ cp commit-msg path-to-your-project/.git/hooks/commit-msg